Frequently Asked Questions

 This evaluation is done to make sure that your liver tumor(s) can be accurately targeted and safely treated with histotripsy.
 If this evaluation confirms that your tumor(s) can be treated with histotripsy, you will be scheduled for treatment.

-• On the day of your histotripsy treatment, you will be asked to avoid food or drinks for 8 hours prior to treatment.
+- On the day of your histotripsy treatment, you will be asked to avoid food or drinks for 8 hours prior to treatment.

-• On arrival, you will meet an anesthesiologist and nurse.
+- On arrival, you will meet an anesthesiologist and nurse.

 The histotripsy procedure is typically performed under general anesthesia so you should not experience pain during the procedure.

 You may feel some pain after treatment depending on the area treated, but there are no incision wounds, and many times you can return to normal activities quickly.
+You may also experience some muscular soreness, depending on how you are positioned for the procedure.

 In our #HOPE4LIVER Trial, the most common adverse device effects were abdominal pain, procedural pain and fever.